-Place the litter trays and food bowls in an easy to access area close to the cat.
+Place litter trays and food bowls in an easy to access area close to the cat.
 It is not helpful for the terminal cat to climb a flight of stairs to reach the litter tray or food bowls.
 Raise food and water bowls so that your cat doesn’t have to bend over.
-Senior cats and cats in pain can find it difficult stepping into a litter tray, it can help to provide one with low sides.
+Senior cats and cats in pain can find it difficult stepping into a litter tray; it can help to provide one with low sides.

-Very sick cats, especially senior cats are often not as good at maintaining body temperature.
+Very sick cats, especially senior cats, are often not as good at maintaining body temperature.
 Make sure your cat has a warm and comfortable place to rest.
 The area should be easy to clean as very sick animals often have elimination problems.

 Keep your cat’s home life as simple and familiar as possible.
 Avoid any major changes.
-Keep visitors to a minimum.

-Groom and clean your cat:
+Groom and clean the cat:

 Some cats prefer relative isolation when they are dying, which means they choose to hide in a quiet spot.
 Where practical, respect that.
 Other cats want the comfort of their human or pet family, and that is okay too.
 Follow your cat’s lead.

 - A dying cat needs quiet and calm.
-Keep household noise to a minimum and if practical move the cat to a quieter part of the house away from the everyday hustle and bustle such as their favourite human’s bedroom.
+Keep household noise to a minimum and if practical, move the cat to a quieter part of the house away from the everyday hustle and bustle such as their favourite human’s bedroom.